Model-agnostic search for dijet resonances with anomalous jet substructure in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Fit procedure

 After the set of potentially anomalous events are selected for each method, the resulting dijet invariant mass spectra are scrutinized for the presence of a potential signal.
 In each spectrum, the SM background is expected to be smoothly falling, while a signal with a narrow width is expected to peak at its resonance mass.

 The shape of the signal is modeled with a double Crystal Ball function~\cite{Oreglia:1980cs, Gaiser:1982yw} from fits to simulated narrow-width resonances.
 When the model-agnostic search is performed, the shape of the \XtoYY signal model is used for the signal hypothesis.
 For limits on a particular signal model, a signal shape derived from dedicated simulations of that model is used.
 The search is performed considering resonance masses in the range 1.8 to 6\TeV in intervals of 100 GeV.
 Simulations of the \XtoYY signal for $m_\mathrm{A}$ values of 2, 3, and 5\TeV are interpolated and extrapolated to produce the signal shapes covering the full range of mass hypotheses.

-It is tested that the discovery potential of the analysis did not change significantly even if the true resonance originated from a signal model with a dijet mass shape different from the \XtoYY shape.
+For the model-agnostic search, we test the effect of using only the signal shape from the \XtoYY model, when extracting signals produced by other models with different resonance shapes.
+It is found that the use of the \XtoYY signal shape in the extraction of a true \Wp, \Wkk, or \GtoHH signal, each of which produces a different signal shape, reduces the statistical significance by less than 1 standard deviation ($\sigma$) as compared to using the true resonance shape, which is deemed acceptable.

 The background is modeled via a fit to data with the parameterization:

 where $x=\mjj/\sqrt{s}$.
 This is from the same family of functional forms as deployed in previous dijet searches~\cite{atlas1dijet,atlas2dijet,cms1dijet,cms2dijet}.
 The parameters $P_3$ and $P_4$ are initially fixed to zero, but allowed to be nonzero if including them significantly improves the fit quality as quantified through a Fisher F-test~\cite{FisherTest}.
 All the $P_i$ selected by the F-test are allowed to freely float in the final fit.
 As the selection is done separately for each SR, the \cwola, \TNT, \cathode, and \quak~methods, this approach results in a distinct mass spectrum for the search in each SR.